 Baby Carrier or Stroller in Airport

 Should you use a stroller or baby carrier for the airport?
-The stroller is great for carrying extras like your diaper bag or your travel car seat.
+The stroller is great for carrying extras like your diaper bag (if you aren’t using one of these best backpack diaper bags for travel) or your travel car seat.
 But it is a lot more to manage getting through security.

 If you don’t have a lot of extras, you can skip bringing a stroller altogether and rent a stroller at your destination.
 Using a baby carrier to get around the airport is easy enough, especially if you are packing light.